 - Investment visas for high net-worth individuals who wish to invest in a business and are committed to creating jobs for U.S. workers (EB-5, permanent residence);

 - Humanitarian immigration relief such as asylum, and DACA (deferred action)

 You’ll always find an advocate in our San Jose immigration office.
-Contact the Law Office of Alison Yew for a free case evaluation.
+Contact the Law Office of Alison Yew for a case evaluation.